PoisotLab/ms_networkary_classifiers/README.md

 In this section, we will assume a network of connectance $\rho$, *i.e.* having
 $\rho S^2$ interactions (where $S$ is the species richness), and $(1-\rho) S^2$ non-interactions.
-Therefore, the vector describing the *true* state of the network is a column vector $\mathbf{o}^T = [\rho (1-\rho)]$ (we can safely drop the $S^2$ terms, as we will work on the confusion matrix, which ends up expressing *relative* values).
+Therefore, the vector describing the *true* state of the network (assumed to be an unweighted, directed network) is a column vector
+$\mathbf{o}^T = [\rho (1-\rho)]$ (we can safely drop the $S^2$ terms, as we will work on the confusion matrix, which ends up expressing *relative* values).
 We will apply skill and bias to this matrix, and measure how a selection of performance metrics respond to changes in these values, in order to assess their suitability for model evaluation.

 ## Confusion matrix with skill and bias